klyc0k/SerialDMSLib/README.md

 and receiving SNMP (Simple Network Management Protocol) command streams through serial ports.
 Feel free to apply and extend for any other device control issues.
 The SNMP packets are handled by SnmpSharpNet library (http://www.snmpsharpnet.com/).
-SeralSNMPLib only focus on SNMP communications through serial ports.
+SeralSNMP only focus on SNMP communications through serial ports.

 Please let me know for any comment or suggestion, thanks!